uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 ## Why are we doing this?

-By definition a State Channel is a pool of salt states resources.
-Once a channel of this type is created, it is possible to subscribe systems to it in order to apply the content of that channel to them.
-Alternatively, channels can also be assigned to System Groups and/or to Organizations.
+By definition a State Channel is a pool of Salt states.
+Once a Channel of this type is created, it is possible to subscribe systems to it in order to apply such states to them.
+Alternatively, State Channels can also be assigned to System Groups and/or to Organizations.

 Collecting the possibilities as described above, we can see that:
 - a channel can be assigned directly to a system `channel --> system`